CLEAR Expedited Airport & Stadium Security Program 2021 – Cost & Locations

 CLEAR vs. Mobile Passport App

 Mobile Passport is similar to Global Entry in the sense it helps expedite entry through customs when returning to the United States.
 It does not include TSA PreCheck, however.
 While CLEAR and Mobile Passport are both powerful tools, they are not used together.

 As a CLEAR member, you will always be able to take advantage of the service.
 That means using the pods and verifying your identity using your biometrics.

 TSA PreCheck and Global Entry members may sometimes be excluded for unknown reasons from using the service.
 This may involve additional questions and further screening.
 Despite the higher cost, CLEAR will not exclude you.
 Additionally, TSA PreCheck sometimes grant privileges to nonmembers.
 Only CLEAR members are eligible to use the service.

 Not currently, but there are ways to get discounts.
-Students and members of select rewards programs from Delta, United Airlines, and Hertz receive special pricing.
+Students and members of select rewards programs from Delta and United Airlines receive special pricing.
 Additionally, various coupons are available for everyone.

 Yes, only members may use the special lanes and pods.

 No, your ID is verified using your biometrics (fingerprints and eyes).